loivp13/tictactoe/README.md

 ## ➤ Features

+- Redis to store data in memory storage for quick access for socket.io.
 - Full stack application with Express, React, Sequelize(ORM configured for Postgres), Tailwindcss, AWS SES, JWT, Nodemon, and Multiple Themes support.
 - Express framework with cors and body parser enabled.